 • 80 PLUS Platinum certified efficiency (up to 94%)

 • Premium 105°C rated parts enhance stability and reliability

-• Powerful GPU support with nine PCI-E connectors
+• Powerful GPU support with seven PCI-E connectors

 • User-friendly cable management reduces clutter and improves airflow